-In typical synthetic grass, Genan rubber granules are applied in both the infill layer (FINE, FINE/MIX or MEDIUM rubber granulate) and the manufacturing of the e-layer (COARSE, SUPER COARSE or ULTRA COARSE rubber granulate).
+In typical synthetic grass, Genan rubber granules are applied in both the infill layer (FINE, FINE/MIX or MEDIUM rubber granulate) and the manufacturing of the e-layer (COARSE, SUPER COARSE or MEGA COARSE rubber granulate).
 E-layers may be installed in-situ or made of pre-fab mats.

 Artificial turf fields are fully accepted by the major soccer organizations FIFA and UEFA – and now officially recommended for use at all levels, including Champions League and the World Cup.
 Depending on the level of play, infill specifications may differ.